Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

-For any collection of these pairs $I\subset \compat$, we can define a Steinberg variety by taking the fiber product of each pair of them over $V$:
+For each collection of these pairs $I\subset \compat$, we can define a Steinberg variety by taking the fiber product of each pair of them over $V$: \notation{$\bbX_I$}{The Steinberg variety \eqref{eq:SteinI} for the index set $I\subset \compat$.}

-with a natural $G$ action. \begin{definition} The $G$-equivariant Borel-Moore homology $H_*^{BM, G}(\mathbb{X}_I)$ equipped with its convolution multiplication is called the {\bf Steinberg algebra} in \cite{SauQH}. \end{definition} Equivalently, we can think of the {\bf Steinberg category} $\Stein_I$ whose objects are elements of $I$ and where morphisms $(\sgns',w')\to (\sgns,w)$ are given by $ H_*^{BM, G}(X_{\sgns,w}\times_V X_{\sgns',w'})$, with composition given by convolution.
+with a natural $G$ action.
+As in the introduction, fix a field $\K$; we assume for simplicity that its characteristic is large enough that $H^*_G(pt;\K)$ is torsion free\footnote{This will hold for any field if $G=\prod_i GL_{n_i}$ and for fields of characteristic $\notin \{2,3,5\}$ for all $G$.}.
+Throughout, we'll let $H_*^{BM}$ denote the Borel-Moore homology of a space with coefficients in $\K$.\notation{$\K$}{The base field.} \begin{definition} The $G$-equivariant Borel-Moore homology $H_*^{BM, G}(\mathbb{X}_I)$ equipped with its convolution multiplication is called the {\bf Steinberg algebra} in \cite{sauterGeneralizedQuiver2013}. \end{definition} \notation{$\Stein_I$}{The Steinberg category associated to the set $I$.} Equivalently, we can think of the {\bf Steinberg category} $\Stein_I$ whose objects are elements of $I$ and where morphisms $(\sgns',w')\to (\sgns,w)$ are given by $ H_*^{BM, G}(X_{\sgns,w}\times_V X_{\sgns',w'})$, with composition given by convolution.
 The Steinberg algebra is simply the sum of all the morphisms in this category; modules over the Steinberg algebra are naturally equivalent to the category of modules over the category $\Stein_I$ (that is, functors from this category to the category of $\K$-vector spaces).